empa-scientific-it/empa-data-engineer/coding_problems.md

 Callisto: x= 2, y= 0, z= 4, vx= 1, vy=-1, vz=-1
 ```

-And the potential and kinetic energies of the four moons will be
+And the potential, kinetic, and total energies of the four moons will be

 | moon     | potential energy | kinetic         | total         |
 | -------- | ---------------- | --------------- | ------------- |